Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 If you’re not confident in selecting an ideal cut diamond at an excellent price, contact our experts and they’ll be happy to assist you.
 With our years of experience and having looked at thousands of diamonds, we can easily distinguish a luxurious, high-class 3 Carat Diamond from a less than outstanding choice.

 With a 3 Carat Diamond, your options expand.
 We have helped many of our readers work directly with diamond importers and boutique jewelry designers.
-If you’re unsure about carat weight, we have buying guides for 1 carat and 2 carat diamonds as well.
+If you’re unsure about carat weight, we have buying guides for 2.5 carat engagement ring, 2 carat engagement ring and 1 carat engagement ring as well.

 Reach out to us today and we can begin the complementary search process for you.